Mario Hoops 3-on-3: Reception

 The game received "mixed or average" reviews according to video game review aggregator website Metacritic.
-The game was generally praised for its control, graphics, and variety, but was criticized for its simplistic AI, unsatisfactory minigames, overpowered skills for the Final Fantasy characters, and lack of Nintendo Wi-Fi connection support.
+The game was generally praised for its control, graphics, and variety, but was criticized for its AI balance, limited multiplayer options, overpowered skills for the Final Fantasy characters, and lack of Nintendo Wi-Fi connection support.

 411Mania gave the game a score of 7.5 out of 10 and said it was "a game that could've easily been rated much higher had there been Wi-Fi connectivity, smarter AI and a richer single card download-play option.
 Not including Wi-Fi was inexcusable as it would have easily been one of the most played games online. [...]
 I'd honestly recommend this game for any DS owner out there as I feel the game at least deserves a try.
 Some will be hooked, some won't, but you can't deny the fun of Mario Hoops 3 on 3."
 The Sydney Morning Herald gave it three stars out of five and called it "fast-paced stylus-swiping basketball action best suited to short matches against friends."
 The Times also gave it three stars out of five, saying, "The wild combinations of touch-pad and direction keys required to play make this a game you might not wish to use on public transport, and it somehow lacks the charm of previous Mario-themed games.
 Good, but not great."
+Regarding the game's AI difficulty, Nintendo World Report considered the game becomes progressively very difficult, stating that its tournament mode "swings from very easy to nearly impossible" and called it "possibly the hardest Mario sports game" at the time.

 As of July 25, 2007, Mario Hoops 3-on-3 has sold 1.5 million copies worldwide.